sylvainlapeyrade/RNN_Intrusion-Detection_Keras/README.md

 # RNN_Intrusion-Detection_Keras
 This project aims primarly to reproduce the results made by RC Staudemeyer in his article "Applying machine learning principles to the information security field through intelligent intrusion detection systems.".
-Then it proposes to compare the performance of several Recurrent Neural Networks and Classifier on the KDD CUP'99, NSL KDD and UNSW NB-15 datasets.
+Then it proposes to compare the performance of several Recurrent Neural Networks and Classifiers on the KDD CUP'99, NSL KDD and UNSW NB-15 datasets.

 ## Usage
 1. **Download the code:**